FluxKeyboard/flux_api/Models/GenericGraphUpdateRequest.md

 ## Properties

-### Note: Indev and experimental, but still accessible.
-Reliably can support 1 graph at a time

 | Name                  | Type                  | Description                                                                                     | Notes |
 | --------------------- | --------------------- | ----------------------------------------------------------------------------------------------- | ----- |
 | **id**                | **String**            | The ID for the module                                                                           |       |